Over-the-counter (finance): Stocks

-In the United States, over-the-counter trading in stock is carried out by market makers using inter-dealer quotation services such as OTC Link (a service offered by OTC Markets Group) and the OTC Bulletin Board (OTCBB, operated by FINRA).
-The OTCBB licenses the services of OTC Link for their OTCBB securities.
+In the United States, over-the-counter trading in stock is carried out by market makers using inter-dealer quotation services such as OTC Link (a service offered by OTC Markets Group).

 Although exchange-listed stocks can be traded OTC on the third market, it is rarely the case.
 Usually OTC stocks are not listed nor traded on exchanges, and vice versa.
 Stocks quoted on the OTCBB must comply with certain limited U.S. Securities and Exchange Commission (SEC) reporting requirements.

 The SEC imposes more stringent financial and reporting requirements on other OTC stocks, specifically the OTCQX stocks (traded through the OTC Market Group Inc).
 Other OTC stocks have no reporting requirements, for example Pink Sheets securities and "gray market" stocks.
 However, in 2021, the pink sheets market came under the spotlight of greater regulatory scrutiny.

 Some companies, with Wal-Mart as one of the largest, began trading as OTC stocks and eventually upgraded to a listing on fully regulated market.
-By 1969 Wal-Mart Stores Inc. was incorporated.
-In 1972, with stores in five states, including Arkansas, Kansas, Louisiana, Oklahoma and Missouri, Wal-Mart began trading as over-the-counter (OTC) stocks.
-By 1972 Walmart had earned over US$1 billion in sales — the fastest company to ever accomplish this.
-In 1972 Wal-Mart was listed on the New York Stock Exchange (NYSE) under the ticker symbol WMT.

-In Kiplinger in 2017, Dan Burrows wrote that American OTC markets are rife with penny stock fraud and other risks, and should generally be avoided by investors "with the exception of large, established foreign firms".
+In a 2017 Kiplinger Personal Finance article, Dan Burrows wrote that American OTC markets are rife with penny stock fraud and other risks, and should generally be avoided by investors "with the exception of large, established foreign firms".
 Reputable companies located outside the U.S., he notes, sometimes sell stock over-the-counter to gain access to American markets while avoiding the expense of keeping two sets of audited paperwork to be listed on multiple stock exchanges (one in their homeland or to international standards, and one for American standards).